quotient-im/gtad/README.md

 covering several calls using a regex; just put a full stop (`.`) instead of the direction character.

-Scope matching is especially useful to adjust the parameter name for `additionalProperties` (see further in this document) in different schemas and the "packed" response body name (by default it's always `data`) in different calls.
+Scope matching is especially useful to adjust the parameter name for `patternProperties` and `additionalProperties` (see further in this document) in different schemas and the "packed" response body name (by default it's always `data`) in different calls.
 A "packed" body is a case when the entire JSON in the request or response body is treated as a single piece (parameter or returned value, respectively).
-In the opposite, "unpacked" case the top-level JSON object in the request body or response body is destructured to a series of parameters.
+In the opposite, "unpacked" case the top-level JSON object in the request body or response body is "destructured" to several parameters/accessors.

 Also since GTAD 0.7 you can skip the entire field by renaming it to an empty string.
 This is useful to prune deprecated fields from your generated code